 A virtually identical scenario played out in a different official IS video from the nearby ‘Salahuddin province’, released two months later.
 In that video, an up-armored front-end loader painted yellow rolled up to and made a hole in an earth berm, allowing at least 2 up-armored SVBIEDs to pass through and strike rear areas of the Iraqi forces situated on the other side.

-One of the earlier instances where IS showcased this tactic was during the final stages of the battle of Ramadi in May, 2015 – but it wasn’t exactly the same tactic.
+One of the earlier instances where IS showcased this tactic was during the battle of Ramadi in the spring of 2015 – but it wasn’t exactly the same tactic.
 In Ramadi, IS went one step further, converting front-end loaders into up-armored SVBIEDs.
-In a slick IS video released a month later in June, 2015, the opening section was dedicated to a double SVBIED attack on an Iraqi position in Ramadi.
+In a slick IS video released in June, 2015, the opening section was dedicated to a double SVBIED attack on an Iraqi position in Ramadi.
 The Iraqi army contingent was based out of an abandoned eight-story building in central Ramadi, and was surrounded by two layers of massive concrete blast barriers in order to stave off any attempts by IS at advancing.

 At first sight, it looked impenetrable.
 No ordinary up-armored SVBIED would be able to get through those defensive fortifications.
 However, in converting a front-end loader into an up-armored SVBIED, the suicide bomber easily knocked over and moved aside both layers of blast barriers, before detonating his vehicle inside the building.
 The up-armored front-end loader was even hit by an RPG warhead as it was plowing through the blast barriers, but was not disabled.